-The change is the result of a rate review process overseen by the Atmos Cities Steering Committee, of which the city of Richardson is a founding member.
+The recommended change is the result of a rate review process overseen by the Atmos Cities Steering Committee, of which Richardson is a founding member.

 Each year, Atmos Energy files a rate request with the committee.
 Over the course of several months, the committee reviews and negotiates the proposed rate before returning a final recommendation.

-Atmos originally proposed a systemwide increase of $141 million, according to a Sept.
-28 presentation made by Cara Copley, the assistant director of finance for the city of Richardson.
-Following negotiations, an increase of roughly $80 million was recommended by the steering committee, Copley said.
+Atmos originally proposed a systemwide increase of $43.4 million, according to a Sept.
+13 presentation made by Todd Gastorf, purchasing and franchise manager for the city of Richardson.
+Following negotiations, an increase of roughly $31.5 million was recommended by the steering committee, Gastorf said.

 Normally, rate changes would go into effect Oct.
 1; however, Atmos has agreed to a two-month delay, resulting in the Dec.
 1 effective date.
-This will result in a savings of $9 million systemwide, which factored into the $80 million recommendation made by the committee, Copley said.
+This will result in a savings of $3.8 million systemwide, Gastorf said.